 gospel, for God works in the hearts of people to convince them of His truth,

-regardless of what the world is saying.
-This is basically how
+regardless of what the world says about Him.
+This is how

 the gospel has always worked throughout the centuries to save people.